warma16/diffsinger-sovits/README.md

 - Added static/dynamic sound fusion
 - Added loudness embedding
 - Added Functionality of feature retrieval from [RVC](https://github.com/RVC-Project/Retrieval-based-Voice-Conversion-WebUI)
+- Apply Diffsinger Simply (Only F0 Extractor,A lot of features will enrich like energy and retake etc.)

 ### 🆕 Questions about compatibility with the 4.0 model